kahole/edamagit/README.md

 - Changes should show first level: modified, new file, etc
 - Stash zero levels
 - Recent commits zero levels

+## DocumentView creation and update:

+all views get updated with:
+  update(repository, id)

+  and they figure out themselves how to re-render

+  none of this replace entire view object.

 ## TODO tests
 Write tests similar to Magits tests.
 Doing commands and checking state of repo and files etc.